Soneso/SwiftBasicPay/architecture.md

 3. **Authentication Layers**
    - PIN verification for app access
-   - Additional PIN for sensitive operations
+   - Additional PIN for sensitive operations and for signing Stellar transactions
-   - Biometric authentication support

 ### Network Security

 - HTTPS only for external communications
-- Certificate pinning for critical endpoints
 - Request signing for Stellar transactions

 ## Network Layer